SourinMajumdar/SourinMajumdar/README.md

 <img src="https://github.com/halfrost/halfrost/blob/master/icons/header_1.png">

 - 👨‍🎓 I’m a Second Year CSE Undergrad Student at VIT - Amaravathi (AP)
-- 👨‍💻 I am currently learning data structures and Web Development .
+- 👨‍💻 I am currently learning Data Structures and Web Development .
 - 🤔 I’m looking for guidance on open source.
 - 💬 Ask me on: I am still a noob.
 So maybe ask me on how to be mischeavous XD
 - 😄 Pronouns: He / Him